 The young dentist ambushes Mr Monty.

-The Battle of the Level 0 story is the psychological battle as the boy gets his tooth filled, despite his own terror.
+The Battle of the Level 0 story is the psychological big struggle as the boy gets his tooth filled, despite his own terror.

 The Battle of the Level 1 story begins with section three, in which Mr Monty tries to capture the young dentist to try out his ‘one shot toothpaste’ on a boy.
 At the end of section three, the young dentist has ‘won’.